 IS THERE A LOST & FOUND AT BLUEWOOD?
-Lost items are kept at the mountain for only the weekend it was lost.
-We simply do not have room at the ski area to keep the items there.
-We then take all items to the Dayton business office.
+Lost items are kept at the mountain for only the week it was lost.
+We simply do not have room at the ski area to keep the items.
 It is best to email us at email@example.com with questions about your items.
 We will see what we can find and then arrange a time for the items to be picked up.

 WHAT IS YOUR OUTREACH PROGRAM?
 Bluewood is proud to serve hundreds of at-risk youth each season.
 We bring skiing and snowboarding opportunities to youth that may not experience the mountain without this program.
 Click here for details.

 DOES BLUEWOOD HAVE RETAIL?
 Bluewood offers a retail location on-site.
 Items for sale include logo items, keepsakes, beanies, goggles, winter accessories, wax, etc. Retail is open the same hours as the mountain.